ZainAlabidinShbani/youbot-mobile-manipulator-simulation/README.md

 ## 📷 Media

-## 📷 Media

-All images are stored in `media/`.
+All images and videos are stored in `media/`.
 Below is a description and usage of each:

 ### DH Frame Assignment